MintonGroup/swiftest/docs/user-guide/Yarkovsky-effect.rst

 Set the Yarkovsky parameter flag
 ====================================
 Let's start by setting up a simulation object and turning on the Yarkovsky effect in ``swiftest.Simulation()``.
-We will set the unit system and then add the Sun as the central body.
+We will set the unit system, time parameters, and then add the Sun as the central body.

 .. code-block:: python

     import swiftest

-    sim = swiftest.Simulation(yarkovsky = True, DU = 'AU', TU = 'yr', MU = 'kg')
+    sim = swiftest.Simulation(tstop = 1e6, dt = 0.01, tstep_out = 1e3, yarkovsky = True, DU = 'AU', TU = 'yr', MU = 'kg')
     sim.add_solar_system_body(name = ["Sun"])

 Necessary characteristics